 This course is designed to provide students with knowledge and skills related to multi-craft technicians in a variety of fields.
-Information in this course is based on the National Center for Construction Education and Research (NCCER) core curriculum and prepares students to test for the NCCER credential.
+Information in this course is based on the National Center for Construction Education and Research (NCCER) core curriculum and prepares students to test for the NCCER core credential.
+This course should be taken during the students' first term.